VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 </details>

-In addition to the above table, any other modifiers that could be granted by Spirits or the World of Light Skill Tree can be used.

 The Event Match can also include specific stage, character, and team requirements mapped to specific ports.
 Ports can be mapped to "Player", "Player or CPU", or "CPU".
 CPUs can be set to specific difficulty levels.
+Spirits can be assigned to any Fighter.

 Players can share their Event Match rulesets online for other players to download and use.